A Digital Platform for Precision Oncology

 Overview

-With cost of goods significantly lower than current molecular tests, Check4 is intended to disrupt the PCR market.
-This technology has not yet been approved for sale in the United States.
+Check4 is under development and has not yet been approved for sale in the United States.

 AT A GLANCE